 Anatomy of the Trail Shoe

-While we tried to be nontechnical and avoid jargon in describing the shoes above, there are some terms common to the trail running world that those new to it might not know.
+While we tried to be nontechnical and avoid jargon in describing the best lightweight trail running shoes above, there are some terms common to the trail running world that those new to it might not know.

 - Heel-to-Toe Drop (or just Drop): Heel-to-toe drop refers to the difference in height from the heel to the toe of a shoe.
 Currently, heel-to-toe drop in trail shoes varies from none to 12 millimeters.
-Some runners prefer the natural movement of no drop, while the same can irritate the lower legs of runners used to traditional running shoes with drops of 8 to 12mm.
+Some runners prefer the natural movement of no drop, while the same can irritate the lower legs of runners used to traditional running shoes with drops of eight to 12 millimeters.
 Plenty of trail shoe models offer moderate drops of four to eight millimeters.
 Several of the shoes in this guide, including the Nnormal Kjerag and the Merrell MTL Skyfire 2, have a low six-millimeter drop.

 - Lugs: Lugs refer to the protrusions of material on the bottom of an outsole (see below).
-While road running shoes often have minimal lugs, trail shoes generally have lugs that are 3 to 6mm deep.
-Some trail shoes designed specifically for muddy conditions can have lugs as deep as 8mm!
+While road running shoes often have minimal lugs, trail shoes generally have lugs that are three to six millimeters deep.
+Some trail shoes designed specifically for muddy conditions can have lugs as deep as eight millimeters!

 - Outsole: This is the bottommost layer of a shoe that contacts the ground.
 It’s generally made of a rubber or rubber-like compound.

-- Rock Plate: The rock plate is a layer of deformation-resistant material, whether a plastic sheet, carbon plate, or other, that sits somewhere between the outsole and the sock liner.
-The rock plate’s purpose is to prevent injury to the bottom of the foot as rocks or roots push through the shoe from below.
-Rock plates vary in length from the full length of a shoe to the forefoot only.
+- Rock Plate: The rock plate is a layer of deformation-resistant material, whether a plastic sheet, carbon plate, or other, that sits between the outsole and the sock liner.
+The rock plate aims to prevent injury to the bottom of the foot as rocks or roots push through the shoe from below.
+Rock plates vary in length from the entire length of a shoe to the forefoot only.
 Some shoes don’t have a rock plate at all.

-Buying Advice: How to Choose a Trail Racing Shoe
+Buying Advice: How to Choose a Lightweight Trail Racing Shoe

-How low should you go with the weight of your trail racing shoe?
-All of the shoes in this guide are nine ounces or less, but their degrees of “lightness” vary greatly.
-If the average ultrarunning shoe is around 10 ounces, then the six-ounce Salomon S/Lab Pulsar will feel like an entirely different class of shoe.
+How low should you go when choosing the best lightweight trail running shoes for your feet?
+All the shoes in this guide are nine ounces or less, but their degrees of lightness vary greatly.
+If the average ultrarunning shoe is around 10 ounces, then the six-ounce Salomon S/Lab Pulsar 2 will feel like an entirely different shoe class.

-While all the shoes in this guide are very light, they have different enough characteristics where you might opt for a slightly heavier shoe because of preferences for the midsole or outsole, or you might opt for the very lightest option because that’s what’s most important to you.
+While all the shoes in this guide are very light, they have different enough characteristics; you might opt for a slightly heavier shoe because of preferences for the midsole or outsole, or you might opt for the very lightest option because that’s what’s important to you.

-A weight limit is a good benchmark when selecting a lightweight trail racing shoe, but there there are many more elements to consider, and we chose a good cross-section of shoes with multiple options and features, in addition to being light.
+A weight limit is a good benchmark when selecting a lightweight trail racing shoe, but there are many more elements to consider, and we chose a good cross-section of shoes with multiple options and features besides being light.

 While durability for short trail races and quick training isn’t as important as for, say, a 100-mile race, it is still something to consider.
-All of the shoes tested proved to be nearly as durable as their heavier counterparts.
+All the shoes tested proved nearly as durable as their heavier counterparts.

-The real innovation here is that so many brands were able to merge cushy midsoles into such an overall lightweight shoe.
-It could be my body type — I am six feet, four inches tall and weigh 180 pounds — but I generally note that the midsole is the first component of my shoes to decline.
-To my delight, the shoes in this guide maintained the midsole ride as much as heavier shoes I’ve tested.
+The real innovation here is that so many brands could merge cushy midsoles into such an overall lightweight shoe.
+It could be my body type — I am six feet, four inches tall, and weigh 180 pounds — but I generally note that the midsole is the first component of my shoes to decline.
+To my delight, the shoes in this guide maintained the midsole ride as much as the heavier shoes I’ve tested.

 Outsole and Midsole Characteristics

-The type of trail race you’re running or the type of terrain you train on will likely influence the type of outsole and midsole you need the most.
+The type of trail race you’re running or the terrain you train on will likely influence the type of outsole and midsole you need the most.

 Each outsole in this guide is fairly low profile.
-In certain cases, like in the Sketchers GoRun Razor Trail, the midsole stack height is too extreme to move with stability over technical terrain.
-The Arc’teryx Norvan SL 2 has the biggest and most spaced-out lug pattern and is excellent for descending on all terrain, but the very light EVA midsole may leave you hurting after a 1,000-foot descent.
+In some instances, like in the Hoka Tecton X 2, the midsole stack height is too extreme to move with stability over technical terrain.
+The Arc’teryx Norvan SL 3 has the biggest and most spaced-out lug pattern and is excellent for descending on all terrain, but the very light EVA midsole may leave you hurting after a 1,000-foot descent.

 The solution in choosing a shoe is to match outsole and midsole characteristics to the course you’re running is to pay attention to the midsole density, midsole stack height, lug pattern, and type of outsole rubber compound.